Matt Guerrier: Chicago Cubs

-Second stint with Minnesota Twins
+Minnesota Twins (second stint)

-On January 29, 2014, Guerrier signed a minor league contract to rejoin the Minnesota Twins.
-The Twins released Guerrier on March 24, 2014, a week prior to the end of Spring Training.
+On January 29, 2014, Guerrier signed a minor league contract to rejoin the Minnesota Twins organization.
+The Twins released Guerrier on March 24, a week prior to the end of spring training.
 He was re-signed the next day.
-Guerrier was designated for assignment on July 23.
+Guerrier had his contract selected to the major league roster on May 8.
+Guerrier was designated for assignment on July 24.
 At the time, he was 0–1 with a 3.86 ERA in 27 appearances.
 He elected free agency on July 29.

+Coaching career

+On June 3, 2025, Guerrier was announced as a coach for the United States national under-18 baseball team's development program in Cary, North Carolina.

 Pitching repertoire

 Guerrier's most commonly thrown pitch is alternately called cutter thrown in the high 80s.
 He also has a four-seam and two-seam fastball (low 90s), a curveball (78-80), and an occasional changeup to left-handed hitters.